SandroCata/HCI_project/README.md

 Which features do you use most in a finance app, and why?(Interview)<br>
 If you could improve one thing in finance apps, what would it be?(Interview)<br>

-Do you prefer manual input or automatic transaction categorization?(Questionaire)<br>
+Do you prefer manual input or automatic transaction categorization?(Questionnaire)<br>
 (Manual, Automatic, No preferences)
-Would you like the option to customize the app theme?(Questionaire)<br>
+Would you like the option to customize the app theme?(Questionnaire)<br>
 (Yes, No, No preferences)

 3) Adoption Barriers:

-What would stop you from using a finance app?(Questionaire open)<br>
+What would stop you from using a finance app?(Questionnaire open)<br>

 4) Decision-Making Data:

-How often do you check your expenses?(Questionaire)<br>
+How often do you check your expenses?(Questionnaire)<br>
 (Once a day, Several times a day, Weekly, Never)
-What budgeting tools do you currently use?(Questionaire)<br>
+What budgeting tools do you currently use?(Questionnaire)<br>
-(Excel/Google Sheets, Smartphone Notes, Paper Notebook, None, Finance App (to specifiy)) How important is data privacy in a finance app?(Questionaire)<br>
+(Excel/Google Sheets, Smartphone Notes, Paper Notebook, None, Finance App (to specifiy)) How important is data privacy in a finance app?(Questionnaire)<br>
 (Important, No preference, Not important)

 5) Behavior revealing: